Carl Griffin reviews little armoured, a poem collection by the 2011 POETRY WALES Purple Moose prize winner, Rebecca Perry.

-Rebecca Perry’s little armoured was the winner of the 2011 Poetry Wales Purple Moose Poetry Prize, a competition which asks for short collections from unpublished poets and publishes, through Seren, a pamphlet of the best one, as decided by the judges (in this case John Barnie and Zoë Skoulding).
-The competition isn’t limited to poets from, or living in, Wales, which means it doesn’t stand out from competitions with the same format.
+Rebecca Perry’s little armoured was the winner of the 2011 Poetry Wales Purple Moose Poetry Prize, a competition that asks for short collections from unpublished poets and publishes, through Seren, a pamphlet of the best one, as decided by the judges (in this case John Barnie and Zoë Skoulding).
+The competition isn’t limited to poets from or living in, Wales, which means it doesn’t stand out from competitions with the same format.
 Rebecca Perry, from England, is a worthy winner, though the pamphlet has plenty of weaknesses, unsurprising when you realise the poet is still in her twenties.

-The opening half of little armoured is a tribute to the poet’s father (the assumption is ‘late’ father but as this isn’t stated clearly it is only an assumption).
+The opening half of little armoured is a tribute to the poet’s father (the assumption is the ‘late’ father but as this isn’t stated clearly it is only an assumption).
 The sentimentality doesn’t get in the way of good writing; the stumbling block is the gimmickry on show, stuffed mostly into this opening half.

 It is only when Rebecca Perry departs from these two elements that her quality comes up trumps.
 The eponymous poem ‘in praise of air rifle shooting instructors’, where the title stoically serves as the first line (because it works and is effective, you can call it mastery of the craft rather than a gimmick), is a short comic poem which is superbly written.
 The instructors of the title are heroic:

 and believe absolutely in your closed eye,